 Woodhaven in Queens County, New York — The American Northeast (Mid-Atlantic)

 Location.
-40° 41.777′ N, 73° 51.598′ W. Marker is in Woodhaven, New York, in Queens County.
-Marker is at the intersection of Park Lane South and 85th Street on Park Lane South.
+40° 41.68′ N, 73° 51.716′ W. Marker is in Woodhaven, New York, in Queens County.
+Marker is on Forest Parkway south of 85th Drive, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Woodhaven NY 11421, United States of America.
 Touch for directions.